bitextor/bitextor/README.md

 ```
 bitextor --config-file CONFIGFILE -u URL LANG1 LANG2
 ```
 A sample configuration file (`baseline.conf`) can be found in this repository.
-This sample configuration file assumes that the path to the bilingual lexicons is `~/bitextor-dictionaries`.
+This sample configuration file assumes that the path to the bilingual lexicons is in `bitextor-dictionaries` relative path folder from your running path.
+Change it if it is necessary.

 Some dictionaries are provided in [bitextor-data](https://github.com/bitextor/bitextor-data) repository, but customised dictionaries can easily be built from parallel corpora as explained in the next section.
 It is also possible to use other lexicons already available, such as those in [OPUS](http://opus.nlpl.eu/), as long as their format is compatible with the one defined in the next section.